Four men arrested in part of TBI human trafficking investigation in Bradley County

 CLEVELAND, Tenn.
-(WATE) – The TBI arresting two Tennessee men and two Georgia men in an investigation addressing human trafficking in Bradley County.
+(WATE) – The TBI arrested two Tennessee men and two Georgia men in an investigation addressing human trafficking in Bradley County.

 TBI’s investigation starting on Aug.
 15, placing several decoy advertisements on websites known to be linked to prostitution and commercial sex acts.